rxhl/Front/_posts/2017-09-25-Getting-started-with-D3.js.markdown

 </script>

+As you add more points to `dataset`, the plot will automatically reflect it.

 <hr>

 ### **Furthermore**

 Hope you liked this brief intro to D3.
-A few helpful resources are listed below.
+Here are a few helpful resources,

 * https://github.com/d3/d3/wiki/gallery
 * https://bl.ocks.org/mbostock